Larke12/Team_Assignment_RPG/README.md

 This will be a turn-based role playing game.
 There will be Flamenco everywhere!
-THe main character will be Dan Hazama- Dan H.
+The main character will be Dan Hazama- Dan H.